A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-Even after adopting the online framework, the weight gradient calculation involves calculating multiple hessian vector products, which is expensive.
-Since the coefficient of hessian-vector product term in the weight update (Eq.~\eqref{weight-update}) involves the product of three learning rate terms $\eta\alpha\gamma$, we can make an approximation that the term involving the hessian vector-product term is close to 0, given that the above learning rates are small.
+\textbf{First-Order Approximation (\sysname{}-FO).} Even after the one step gradient approximation, the weight gradient calculation involves calculating multiple Hessian vector products, which is expensive.
+Since the coefficient of the Hessian vector-product term in the weight update (Eq.~\eqref{weight-update}) involves the product of three learning rate terms $\eta\alpha\gamma$, we can make an approximation that the term involving the Hessian vector-product term is close to 0, given that the above learning rates are small.
+The approximated weight update takes the following form: